dbt-labs/docs.getdbt.com/website/docs/faqs/models/source-quotes.md

 ---
 title: I need to use quotes to select from my source, what should I do?
+Description: “Use quoting property to quote values”
+sidebar_label: ‘How to quote values’
+id: source-quotes

 ---

 This is reasonably common on Snowflake in particular.